General Terms And Conditions Starred B.V.

 - reasonable and proven costs incurred by the Client to prevent or limit the direct loss as referred to in this clause.

-- Starred’s liability for direct loss, in any case including consequential loss, loss of profit, missed savings, corruption or loss of (business) information, and loss due to business interruption, is excluded.
+- Starred’s liability for indirect loss, in any case including consequential loss, loss of profit, missed savings, corruption or loss of (business) information, and loss due to business interruption, is excluded.

 - The limitation of liability as referred to in the preceding paragraphs of the present clause will cease to be applicable if and to the extent that the loss is a consequence of intent or gross negligence of the management of Starred.